DominicL3/hey-aliens/multihop-ssh.md

 ```
 Passwords are optional, though I recommend it for your personal security.

 Now, you can use the `ssh-copy-id` command like so to copy your RSA key to the server.
-Since i first SSH to the digilab server, the public key on my machine gets copied there.
+Since I first SSH to the digilab server, the public key on my machine gets copied there.

 ```
 # default mykey is id_rsa.pub